If you've landed on our website, you are most likely considering a divorce, or at least a separation.

 Checklist: What to Bring to Your Divorce Lawyer Consultation

-Certain information/documents will be useful to have when discussing your case.
+Certain information/documents will be useful to have when discussing your divorce case.

-If you have any prior orders entered in your case or prior agreements signed by you and your spouse, bringing those is often very helpful during our first discussion.
+If you have any prior orders entered in your case or prior agreements signed by you and your spouse, bringing those is often very helpful during the initial consultation.

-Also, if your spouse or his attorney has sent you a proposed agreement for your signature, please bring the proposed agreement with you.
+Also, if your spouse or their attorney has sent you a proposed agreement for your signature, please bring the proposed agreement with you.